 Frequently asked questions

-Rehoboth comes from the bible verse Genesis 26:22.
+Rehoboth comes from the Bible verse Genesis 26:22.
 The story is about Isaac's shepherds who kept moving away from the Philistines due to the fighting over wells.
 When they eventually moved far enough that there was no more fighting, they dug a well and named it “Rehoboth”.
-Rehoboth means “to receive space to flourish in the land.”
-The symbolism behind the name Rehoboth is that God is the One providing space to take care of orphaned children who have no families to look after them in order for them to flourish.
-It is a privilege to take care of such children at Rehoboth; praying that they will grow and flourish into mature and healthy adults.
+Rehoboth means “lots of space to flourish in the land.”
+The symbolism behind the name Rehoboth is that God is the One providing space and means to take care of orphaned and abandoned children who have no families to look after them, in order for them to flourish.
+It is a privilege to take care of such children at Rehoboth; our prayer is that the children will grow into beautiful people and flourish.

 You can help in several ways: